 [4] Numerous issues have been raised by the Complainant during the complaint process.
-At the time of hearing two issues are outstanding; the capitalisation rate utilised within the Income Approach to valuation and the quality grading from a B to a C.
+At the time of hearing one issue is identified; the capitalisation rate utilised within the Income Approach to valuation.

-Complainant's Requested Value: \$8,130,000
+Complainant's Requested Value: \$4,930,000

 Board's Decision: